-While consumers might be more mobile savvy, they’ve also become more impatient.
+While consumers might be more mobile-savvy, they’ve also become more impatient.
 A DoubleClick survey in 2016 showed that 53% of mobile site visits are abandoned if they take longer than 3 seconds to load.
 This, of course, is detrimental to nurturing potential customers, whether you're a large corporation or small business.

-For consumers seeking additional information on a product or service, text (SMS) is often the preferred channel.
+For consumers seeking additional information on a product or service, an SMS message is often the preferred channel.
 According to Cappex, over 77% of students want to receive texts from their institutions and prefer them as a means of communication.

-Have you ever wished you could text your favourite coffee shop, bar, or even shoe store?
+Have you ever wished you could text your favorite coffee shop, bar, or even shoe store in real-time?
 You’re not alone – 78% of people wish they could have a text conversation with a business (RingCentral).
 If that's not a clear indicator that customer service happens via 2-way messaging, then we're not sure what is.

 Is your brand a part of the digital landscape?
 The next time you see a smartphone, think about this: Chances are, 8 out of 10 internet users are accessing the web through their phones (eMarketer).
 This means marketing campaigns must take into account all forms of digital communication, whether that's SMS, email, video, or other.

-Last year, the time spent each day on mobile phones increased by 7 minutes, with consumers now spending over 3 hours a day on their devices.
-(GeoMarketing)
+The time spent each day on mobile phones has increased by 7 minutes, with consumers now spending over 3 hours a day on their devices.

 Where can you reach your customers on mobile?
 Merkle recommends Google because the search-engine giant holds a 95% share in mobile PPC ads.
 (Merkle)

-Where else can a brand reach its audience?
+Where else can a brand reach its target audience?
 While Google might be a great place to start, a study by Smart Insights finds that apps account for 89% of mobile media time, leaving a mere 11% spent on websites.
 And it just makes sense, seeing as apps help users avoid common headaches like pop-ups, spam-worthy emails, and poor load times.

-Whether you’re selling B2B or B2C, a cohesive mobile-integrated marketing plan can take your sales and marketing efforts to a new level.
+Whether you’re selling B2B or B2C, a cohesive mobile marketing plan can take your sales and marketing efforts to a new level.
 Whispir's omnichannel communications platform can help by delivering all-in-one text messaging, email marketing, and more.